 To begin, preheat your oven and line a cookie sheet with parchment paper.
 That's right, you don't even need a loaf pan.
 In a small bowl mix chocolate and nuts together with flour.

-In a separate larger bowl whisk together the flour, baking soda, baking powder, and salt.
+In a separate larger bowl whisk together the flour, baking soda, sugar and salt.
 Add in the butter and mix together.
 It should resemble coarse crumbs.
-Stir in the nut and chocolate mixture and add the buttermilk then combine.
+Stir in the nut and chocolate mixture and add the egg & buttermilk then combine.

 Transfer dough to a lightly floured flat surface and knead dough bringing it together to form a loaf shape.
 Place loaf back onto a prepared baking sheet and score the top crosswise.
 Bake in the oven until done.